-In selecting securities, the Adviser focuses on a security's potential for income with safety of principal and long-term growth of capital.
+In selecting securities, Invesco Advisers, Inc. (Invesco or the Adviser) focuses on a security's potential for income with safety of principal and long-term growth of capital.
 The Adviser emphasizes a value style of investing, which focuses on undervalued companies with characteristics for improved valuations.
+The Adviser looks for catalysts for change that may positively impact a company.
 This catalyst could come from within the company in the form of new management, operational enhancements, restructuring or reorganization.
 It could also be an external factor, such as an improvement in industry conditions or a regulatory change.

-The Fund may dispose of a security when it has reached the Adviser's estimate of fair value or when the Adviser identifies a more attractive investment opportunity.
+The Fund may dispose of a security when, in the opinion of the Adviser, the security reaches the Adviser's estimate of fair value or when the Adviser identifies a more attractive investment opportunity.

-In attempting to meet its investment objective or to manage subscription and redemption requests, the Fund engages in active and frequent trading of portfolio securities.
+In attempting to meet its investment objective or to manage subscription and redemption requests, the Fund may engage in active and frequent trading of portfolio securities.